puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode.md

 ms.prod: microsoft-edge
 localization_priority: medium
 ms.collection: M365-modern-desktop
-description: "Learn how to use Microsoft Edge with Internet Explorer mode."
+description: "Learn how to use Microsoft Edge with IE mode."
 ---

-# Use Microsoft Edge with Internet Explorer mode
+# Use Microsoft Edge with IE mode

-**Applies to:**
+> [!NOTE]
+> This article applies to Microsoft Edge **Dev** Channel (Canary is not supported), version 77 or later

+## Prerequisites:

 - Windows 10 with the following minimum system requirements:
   - Windows 10, version 1903 with the latest cumulative updates ([KB4503293](https://support.microsoft.com/en-us/help/4503293) or higher) and security update [KB4501375](https://support.microsoft.com/en-us/help/4501375) or higher
   - Windows 10, version 1809 with latest cumulative update ([KB4509479](https://support.microsoft.com/en-us/help/4509479) or higher)

-- Microsoft Edge version 77 or later
+- Microsoft Edge administrative template available (See [Configure Microsoft Edge] (https://docs.microsoft.com/en-us/DeployEdge/configure-microsoft-edge) for additional info)

-### What is Internet Explorer mode?
+## What is IE mode?

-Internet Explorer mode on Microsoft Edge is a simplified experience that combines a modern rendering engine and compatibility with legacy sites that require Internet Explorer in a single browser.
-Internet Explorer mode provides an integrated browsing experience in Microsoft Edge, using the integrated Chromium engine for modern sites and leveraging Internet Explorer 11 (IE11) for legacy sites that require the Trident MSHTML engine.
+IE mode on Microsoft Edge is a simplified experience that combines a modern rendering engine and compatibility with legacy sites that require Internet Explorer in a single browser.
+IE mode provides an integrated browsing experience in Microsoft Edge, using the integrated Chromium engine for modern sites and leveraging Internet Explorer 11 (IE11) for legacy sites that require the Trident MSHTML engine.

-Internet Explorer mode is policy enabled and applies to:
+IE mode is policy enabled and applies to:

 - Sites listed in the **Use the Enterprise Mode IE website list** Internet Explorer group policy
 - Intranet sites that have **Send all intranet sites to Internet Explorer** Microsoft Edge 77 or later group policy enabled